aarushijain16/Customer-Retention-and-Revenue-Growth-Analytics/data_model.md

   - **Recency** → Time since last order

   - **Frequency** → Number of orders

   - **Monetary** → Total order value

-- Customer-level analytical dataset creation
+- Customer-level analytical revords are created at the customer-order grain, covering all cities:

-Each city dataset functions as an **analytical fact table** at the customer–order grain.
+   - Islamabad

+   - Lahore

+   - Karachi

+   - Multan

+   - Peshawar

+This step produces a clean, analysis-ready dataset with consistent schema across cities.

-## 3. SQL (DuckDB) Analysis Layer
+## 3. SQL (PostgreSQL) Analysis Layer

-City-level datasets are queried independently to generate:
+The processed dataset is stored in a PostgreSQL database and queried using SQL to generate:

 - Churn metrics

-- Retention proxies
+- Retention metrics

 - RFM-based segmentation outputs